fly-lang/fly/llvm/docs/TestingGuide.rst

    Invokes the Clang frontend.

 ``%itanium_abi_triple``, ``%ms_abi_triple``
-   These substitutions can be used to get the current target triple adjusted to the desired ABI.
+   These substitutions can be used to getValue the current target triple adjusted to the desired ABI.
 For example, if the test suite is running with the ``i686-pc-win32`` target, ``%itanium_abi_triple`` will expand to ``i686-pc-mingw32``.
 This allows a test to run with a specific ABI without